 Create your press release in Prowly

-In order to create a new press release, select your newsroom under Newsroom and then click Create press release:
+In order to create a new press release, click on Content in the main navigation bar, go to Press releases and click on Create press release:

 Then, you can choose how to start working on your press release:

 - Start from scratch and write your press release with Prowly's Creator.

 - Upload a DOCX file which you'll be able to adjust in the Creator.